Todd Boehly: Golden Globes

-In October 2021, he was named the interim CEO of the Hollywood Foreign Press Association.
+In 2021, Boehly was named the interim CEO of the Hollywood Foreign Press Association.
 In 2022, Eldridge Industries acquired the HFPA, and announced plans to create a for-profit entity to manage the Golden Globe Awards' intellectual property, as well as a nonprofit entity to manage the HFPA's philanthropic efforts.

-In a December 2022 interview with the LA Times, Boehly discussed a series of reforms made at the HFPA earlier that year to improve diversity of membership, increase accountability and prevent conflicts of interest.
-Under these reforms, the organization's voting body was expanded to include 103 international non-member voters and began employing a chief diversity officer.
-The voting body was expanded again in April 2023, with the addition of 215 international votes who brought the total number of voters to 310.
-The demographics of the expanded voting body was more diverse, with 58% identifying as ethnically diverse, 17% as LGBTQ+, and more than 50% being female.
-The changes also provide paid salaries to members, and the implementation of bylaws to prevent them from accepting gifts in the course of their duties.
-The 80th Golden Globe Awards returned from hiatus on Tuesday, January 10, 2023, airing on NBC.
-It received positive reviews from critics and was considered a ratings success, with 6.3 million viewers.

-In June 2023, Eldridge Industries and Dick Clark Productions acquired the assets, rights and properties of the Golden Globes, as part of the HFPA’s dissolution.
+Eldridge Industries and Dick Clark Productions acquired the assets, rights and properties of the Golden Globes in 2023, as part of the HFPA's dissolution.
 Under this deal, the non-profit Golden Globe Foundation was also formed to handle the philanthropic efforts of the former HFPA.

 The 81st Golden Globe Awards aired on CBS on January 7, 2024, returning to its traditional time slot on the first Sunday of January.
 The show introduced two new awards categories, "Stand-up Comedy" and "Cinematic and Box Office Achievement", and six nominees per category, increasing from the previous five nominees.
 The broadcast was watched by over 9.4 million viewers, earning the show's highest ratings in years.
+The broadcast of the 83rd Golden Globes in 2026 received over 8.6 million viewers and 43 million impressions on social media, the highest level of online engagement in the awards' history.
+The 83rd Golden Globes added a new awards category: "Best Podcast".

+Boards

+Boehly sits on the boards of Cain, Kennedy Wilson, PayActiv, Vivid Seats and CAIS, which launched the SaaS platform CAIS Solutions.